voronokKita/alpaca-chan/Development History.md

 ### 2022.AUG.8

 1st half of the day: <br>
-Finished auctions' models tests.
+Finished auction's models tests.
 Added unique_slugify util.

 2nd half of the day: <br>
 Made a Log model for auctions, integrated its logic and wrote all the tests.